-MYTH: The Anti-Pyramid Promotional Scheme Act (H.R.
-5230) will weaken the government's ability to prosecute pyramid schemes.
+MYTH: Consumer Protection Legislation (H.R.
+3409) will weaken the government's ability to prosecute pyramid schemes.

 FACT: H.R.
-5230 does nothing to change the FTC's existing enforcement authority against illegal pyramid schemes.

-This bipartisan legislation would clearly define a pyramid scheme in federal statute for the first time.
+3409 does nothing to change the FTC's existing enforcement authority against illegal pyramid schemes.
+In fact, this bipartisan legislation would define a pyramid scheme in federal statute for the first time, giving much needed clarity to all involved in the direct selling industry.